Jayne Bunce: A Redesigned Career

 By James Florence, Diamond Certified Resource Reporter

 DANVILLE — Dissatisfied with her technology career, Jayne Bunce decided to completely redesign her professional livelihood.
-“Before getting into real estate, I worked in the technology field, designing databases and doing systems work for Fortune 500 companies,” she recounts.
+“Before getting into interior design, I worked in the technology field, designing databases and doing systems work for Fortune 500 companies,” she recounts.
 “However, after 13 years, I found that I wasn’t very happy, largely because I wasn’t utilizing the creative side of my brain.
 I began working with a career counselor to find a vocation that would better fit my personality.
 Interior design was one of the options that came up, so I decided to take some classes on the subject.
 My first class was on color design and I immediately felt like I was in my element…it just felt right.”

 From that initial class, Jayne went on to earn her college degree in interior design and subsequently founded Jayne Bunce Interiors in 1994.
 Today, Jayne says her favorite part of her redesigned career is working with her clients.
 “I’m a people-person, so I enjoy being face-to-face with my clients, helping them develop their ideas and getting them excited about their projects.”